Switzerland · Close Protection & Executive Security

 Firearms Policy

-Swiss cantonal law governs private security in Geneva.
+Swiss cantonal law governs private security.
 Security companies must hold a Brevet Cantonal de gardien-surveillance or equivalent cantonal authorisation.
 Armed security requires specific cantonal concessions.
 International operators must comply with Geneva cantonal requirements.

 Licensing

-Security companies require cantonal licensing in Geneva.
-The regulatory framework is well-developed and compliance-oriented.
+Security companies require cantonal licensing in Geneva under the relevant Geneva cantonal security framework.
+The regulatory environment is professional and compliance-oriented.

 Foreign Operators

-EU-based security companies have some cross-border access.
+EU-based security companies have some cross-border access under bilateral agreements.
 Armed security must use Swiss-licensed personnel.
-The Geneva cantonal authorities take a professional approach to licensing.
+All operators working in Geneva must hold current cantonal authorisation.

 Zone Intelligence